 *If your chicks hatch out a day early, it indicates temperature was a little too high, so on your next setting of eggs lower the temperature by 0.5 degrees for entire incubation period.
 If chicks hatch a day late, raise your temperature by 0.5 degrees for entire incubation period.

 *Incubating eggs suffer much more from higher temperatures than they do from lower temperature within a range of 1 degree C

 *Please remember that a 100% hatch rate is not guaranteed even in the most ideal circumstances.
-80% is considered a successful hatch.
+80% is considered a successful hatch on our farm.
 If your eggs have been sent to you by post, that will potentially drop to around 50% or even less.
 Even experienced hatchers or high end incubators suffer losses and all we can do is to try again.

 *Once chicks are hatched, leave them in the incubator for at least 6-12 hours, to give them time to dry out and rest.
-Chicks can survive with no food for up to 48 hours, so they will be alright to dry out over this time.
+Just hatched chicks can survive without food for up to 48 hours.

 *Understand and accept the many challenges of hatching eggs and know that you will want to hatch more eggs again as hatching chicken eggs can be fun, educational and addictive.

 Caring for the Chicks, Poults, Ducklings and Goslings: